Lucifer0x17/Node-ts-template/README.md

-# this is a bolerplate for node-ts
+# this is a boilerplate for node-ts